 Working with us

-Where feasible, School Infrastructure NSW will actively seek partnerships with the private sector to integrate schools into new developments so that we can provide our students with modern upgraded schools and respond to student trends in the most cost effective way.
-This will include building schools in mixed use developments whilst ensuring that adequate play space is provided.
+We also aim to partner with the private sector to integrate schools into new developments and provide our students with modern upgraded schools that respond to student learning and teaching trends in the most cost-effective way.
+This includes building schools in mixed-use developments while ensuring that there is adequate play space.

 In addition, we’re making it easier for local trades to access a selection of maintenance jobs valued up to $50,000 at schools in their area with our Local Trades Scheme.